|YEARS GONE BY

 After the parade at Schuylkill Haven last night a party of Italians, some employees of the car shops and some

 employees of the storage yards got fighting with people of other nationalities and for about a half hour there was a

 running fight along the lower end of Main Street.
 Beer bottles were thrown and the fight culminated at the railroad

 crossing at Main Street, in the stabbing of an Italian, whose name is unknown, of Jerry Casey and John Casey.

 Jerry Casey was stabbed in the back under the eleventh rib; the wound is three quarters of an inch deep and one

 half inch wide.
 John Casey was stabbed in the left arm.
-Dr. G. H. Moore, who was summoned and dressed their injuries,
+Dr. G. H. Moore, who was summoned and dressed their

-the present there have been no arrests.
+present there have been no arrests.